aronrissato/RedisApi/readme.md

-inject IConnectionMultiplexer (redis lib) in repository creating methods logic settings signature from method to expects null from the type if dont find thats it to create use serialize with JsonSerializer.Serialize(...) and use .StringSet to get use JsonSerializer.Deserialize<Platform>(...);
+inject IConnectionMultiplexer (redis lib) in repository creating methods logic settings signature from method to expects null from the type if don't find that's it to create use serialize with JsonSerializer.Serialize(...) and use .StringSet to get use JsonSerializer.Deserialize<Platform>(...);